pb319/Segment-Stream/README.md

 ⚠️ [Check Out Analysis and Reporting Notebook](https://github.com/pb319/Segment-Stream/blob/main/DataAnalysis.ipynb)

 > **Note**: All recommendations are grounded in the observed descriptive statistical and correlation-based cluster insights.
-As far as hypothesis testing is concerned, data is found to be statitically significant (Except Cluster-4).
+As far as hypothesis testing is concerned, only data related to **Cluster-4** is found to be statistically significant.